Harinishree1717/Step-by-Step-Power-Generation-System/README.md

 1. When a person steps on the piezo sensor, it produces a voltage due to mechanical pressure.
 2. This voltage is directly connected to the analog input of the Arduino.
 3. The Arduino reads the voltage value from the sensor.
-4. Initially, the LCD displays your name (e.g., "Welcome HARINISHREE").
+4. Initially, the LCD displays your name (e.g., "Welcome To Team 18").
 5. After a delay, the LCD displays the actual voltage sensed from the footstep.
 6. An LED glows to indicate pressure has been applied on the sensor.